hci330/winter2021/pages/syllabus.md

 * ***data considerations*** -- how and why data are constructed from real-world phenomena, the strengths and limitations of particular models, and the conditions that must be satisfied in order for a model to function in a particular context.
 * ***design considerations*** -- understanding the problem space and user needs; applying research-informed methods and principles for designing accessible, intuitive, and useful interfaces; and exploring how emerging technologies could be applied in novel ways.

 HCI also extends beyond designing and building new technologies.
 In fact, much of HCI involves taking stock of how computing infrastructures interact with individuals, institutions, and society more broadly -- across a wide range of human experiences (relationships, mental health and wellness, politics, fairness and accountability, sustainability, and so forth).
-In other words, describing, reflecting, critiquing, and debating the role of computing in society is also an integral part of the HCI discipline (in addition to designing and building interfaces).
+In other words, describing, reflecting, critiquing, and debating the role of computing in society is also an integral part of the HCI discipline.

 ## About This Course
 In this course (MSAI Edition), we will focus on HCI principles as they relate to three different AI-related roles: